Helping businesses reopen safely.

 Here are the mitigation measures in place in Pennsylvania:

-- – Child care may open, complying with guidance
+- – Child care safety guidance in place

 - – Congregate care restrictions in place